The Slave Bible Provokes Us to Consider the Role of Faith in Our World Today

-Imagine where America would be if Harriet Tubman, the legendary heroine of the Underground Railroad, had been unable to quote the mighty Book of Exodus and tell Southern slaves that it was God’s will that they—like the ancient Israelites—should flee bondage and reach the Promised Land of freedom in the North.
+Imagine where America would be if Harriet Tubman, the legendary heroine of the Underground Railroad, was unable to quote the mighty Book of Exodus and tell Southern slaves that it was God’s will that they – like the ancient Israelites – should flee bondage and reach the Promised Land of freedom in the North.

 The result was the Slave Bible, a stunted, distorted version of the book distributed to enslaved Africans in the Caribbean and the Americas to help colonialists fortify an inhuman system of captive labor that was so important to the British Empire.

 It was a cruel trick.
-A typical Protestant Bible contains 66 books, and the Catholic religion recognizes 73 books.
+A typical Protest Bible contains 66books, while the Catholic religion recognizes 73 books.
 The Slave Bible contains only 14 books.
-The truncated version seemed to answer our centuries-old philosophical debates about whether the Bible condones or condemns slavery, where proslavery injunctions were left to guide us: Ephesians 6:5: “Servants, be obedient to them that are your masters according to the flesh, with fear and trembling, in singleness of your heart, as unto Christ.”
+The truncatedversion seemed to answer our centuries-old philosophical debates about whether or not the Bible condones or condemns slavery, where proslavery injunctions were left to guide us: Ephesians 6:5: “Servants, be obedient to them that are your masters according to the flesh, with fear and trembling, in singleness of your heart, as unto Christ.”